jessicakenney/pizza-shop/README.md

 This application will provide a pizza company an order form where a user can choose one or more individual toppings and a pizza size to place an order and display the final cost.
-The user can submit any number of pizzas and the individual pizza details can be shown along with the total cost.
+The user can submit any number of pizzas and the individual pizza details can be shown along with the total cost in the summary sidebar.

 ## Specifications: